Services

 Activities funded

-• Indigenous-led programs or activities that build awareness of the impacts of residential schools and colonization (including truth-telling on systemic racism, gender-based violence, and the MMIWG2S+ crisis).
+• Indigenous-led programs or activities that build awareness of the impacts of residential schools and colonization on Indigenous communities, including truth-telling about systemic racism, gender-based violence and oppression, and the Missing and Murdered Indigenous Women, Girls, and Two-Spirit people crisis.

-• Indigenous-led activities or programs that address the impacts of residential schools, colonial violence, and ongoing discrimination, including community-led safety, justice, and healing initiatives for MMIWG2S+ survivors and families.
+• Indigenous-led activities or programs that address the effects of residential schools, violence related to colonialism, and ongoing discrimination, including community-led and culturally grounded solutions for MMIWG2S+ survivors and their families.

-• Indigenous-led events or initiatives that support cultural resurgence, including reclaiming Indigenous culture, knowledge, language, autonomy, and kinship systems to foster collective healing.
+• Indigenous-led events or initiatives that support the reclamation of culture, knowledge, language, and autonomy of Indigenous communities.

-• Indigenous-led initiatives or programs focused on advocacy for change within institutional or governmental bodies in response to the 94 Calls to Action and/or 231 Calls for Justice.
+• Indigenous-led initiatives or programs focused on advocacy for change within institutional and governmental bodies in response to the 94 Calls for Action and/or 231 Calls for Justice.

 Eligibility